webplatform/docs-wpd/Project_Status/index.md

 * API for external folks pulling content from WPD
 * Dependable and useful search
 * Analytics: we track campaigns, address serious SEO issues, provide metrics data on site and projects as required and defined

+====Goals for Templates====
+The templates taskforce aims to reactively support the content and infrastructure teams with whatever they need to get to beta.
+Those teams should file bugs in the template project in BugGenie as necessary.

 ===Goals for content===
 It should be '''beta complete'''